 2.10 A transcript of the intended talk must be provided, where requested, and a written undertaking to abide by the provisions of this policy and to uphold the ACM policy on Equality and Diversity.
 Requests that do not comply with this provision will be refused.
-If the risk is considered medium to high risk a transcript must be attached to the Guest/External speaker consent form.
+If the risk is considered medium to high risk a transcript must be attached to the External Speaker Submission Form.

-2.11 ACM reserve the right to require references for the proposed speaker and also to refuse permission for the speaker to visit the College.
+2.11 ACM reserve the right to require references for the proposed speaker and also to refuse permission for the speaker to visit ACM.
 A refusal is final.